Books about cycling workouts

 There is no danger because you are in a controlled environment.
 You can even close your eyes while riding your stationary bike.
 This means that control over the bike and your alertness is not warranted.
 You can even take your hands off the handlebars.
 The only downside is that it does not mimic real-life bicycling outdoors.

 Note: If you wish to exercise at home, while riding your bicycles, you can use a bicycle indoor training stand.
 Read more.

 Did you know that weightlifting can be very beneficial for cyclists too?

-Cycling may be a primarily cardiovascular exercise, but good cyclists have powerful muscles as well.
-Doing weightlifting exercises like squats, deadlifts and lunges will help build up those leg muscles, giving you the strength you need for more powerful and efficient pedaling.
+Cycling may be primarily cardiovascular exercise, but good cyclists have powerful muscles as well.
+Doing weightlifting exercises like squats, deadlifts, and lunges will help build up those leg muscles, giving you the strength you need for more powerful and efficient pedaling.